nftushar/Star-Rating-block/readme.txt

 = Where can I get support? =

-You can post your questions on the [support forum here](https://wordpress.org/support/plugin/star-rating/)
+You can post your questions on the [support forum here](https://wordpress.org/support/plugin/text-path/)

 == Screenshots ==

-1. star-rating
+1. text-path
 2. Settings